ReactiveBayes/ReactiveMP.jl/docs/src/getting-started.md

 `ReactiveMP.jl` is a Julia package for Bayesian Inference on Factor Graphs by Message Passing.
 It supports both exact and variational inference algorithms.

-`ReactiveMP.jl` package is a successor of the [`ForneyLab.jl`](https://github.com/biaslab/ForneyLab.jl) package.
+`ReactiveMP` package is a successor of the [`ForneyLab`](https://github.com/biaslab/ForneyLab.jl) package.
 It follows the same ideas and concepts for message-passing based inference, but uses new reactive and efficient message passing implementation under the hood.
 The API between two packages is different due to a better flexibility, performance and new reactive approach for solving inference problems.

-This page provides the necessary information you need to get started with `ReactiveMP.jl`.
-We will show the general approach to solving inference problems with `ReactiveMP.jl` by means of a running example: inferring the bias of a coin.
+This page provides the necessary information you need to get started with `ReactiveMP`.
+We will show the general approach to solving inference problems with `ReactiveMP` by means of a running example: inferring the bias of a coin.

 ## Installation

-Install `ReactiveMP.jl` through the Julia package manager:
+Install `ReactiveMP` through the Julia package manager:
 ```julia
 ] add ReactiveMP
 ```

 !!! note
-    For best user experience you also need to install `GraphPPL.jl`, `Rocket.jl` and `Distributions.jl` packages.
+    For best user experience you also need to install `GraphPPL`, `Rocket` and `Distributions` packages.

 ## Example: Inferring the bias of a coin
-The `ReactiveMP.jl` approach to solving inference problems consists of three phases:
+The `ReactiveMP` approach to solving inference problems consists of three phases:

-1. [Model specification](@ref): `ReactiveMP.jl` uses `GraphPPL.jl` package for model specification part.
+1. [Model specification](@ref): `ReactiveMP` uses `GraphPPL` package for model specification part.
 It offers a domain-specific language to specify your probabilistic model.
-2. [Inference specification](@ref): `ReactiveMP.jl` inference API has been designed to be as flexible as possible and it is compatible both with asynchronous infinite data streams and with static datasets.
+2. [Inference specification](@ref): `ReactiveMP` inference API has been designed to be as flexible as possible and it is compatible both with asynchronous infinite data streams and with static datasets.
 For most of the use cases it consists of the same simple building blocks.
 In this example we will show one of the many possible ways to infer your quantities of interest.
-3. [Inference execution](@ref): Given model specification and inference procedure it is pretty straightforward to use reactive API from `Rocket.jl` to pass data to the inference backend and to run actual inference.
+3. [Inference execution](@ref): Given model specification and inference procedure it is pretty straightforward to use reactive API from `Rocket` to pass data to the inference backend and to run actual inference.

 ### Coin flip simulation
 Let's start by creating some dataset.
 One approach could be flipping a coin N times and recording each outcome.
-Here, however, we will simulate this process by sampling some values from a Bernoulli distribution using streams from `Rocket.jl` library.
 For simplicity in this example we will use static pre-generated dataset.
 Each sample can be thought of as the outcome of single flip which is either heads or tails (1 or 0).
 We will assume that our virtual coin is biased, and lands heads up on 75% of the trials (on average).

 First lets setup our environment by importing all needed packages: